 • Most of the LDS clergy (including its missionaries) receive no money for their dedicated service, eliminating many personnel costs.
 (The General Authorities, who work for the Church full-time, receive a modest amount of money because their duties prevent them from taking on secular employment.)

-• Because the Church emphasizes industry, many Mormons are well-off.
-According to Time, "There is no major Church in the U.S. as active as the Latter-day Saints in economic life, nor, per capita, as successful at it..."
-Of course, there are many, many Mormons with no money, myself included!
+• Because the Church emphasizes industry, some member of our church are well-off.
+According to Time, “There is no major Church in the U.S. as active as the Latter-day Saints in economic life, nor, per capita, as successful at it…” Of course, there are many, many church members with no money, myself included!

 • About 10% of the Church's "income money" comes from its financial holdings.
 Some of the Church's known financial holding include: